Certified Translations in the UK

 When submitting foreign language documents for legal purposes you will often be asked to provide a certified translation, e.g. when filing non-English documents with the UK Home Office, other government offices or foreign embassies.
 Examples of such documents include birth certificates, marriage certificate, financial statements, medical records, and others.

 The certification we provide through our translation office in Bristol, England, is a one-page “Certificate of Accuracy”, stating that the translation is a true and accurate translation of the original document.
 It also contains the date of the translation and our contact details.
 The certificate is then attached to the translation, signed by a representative of our company and each page of the translation stamped.
+This is in compliance with the UK Government guidelines for document certification.

 We know that this format is accepted by the Home Office and a range of other government agencies and embassies, but some organisations have different requirements.
 For that reason, we always recommend that you enquire with the office where you are submitting the documents about their requirements for certified translations.